 So, we can conclude that the direction of Jujutsu Kaisen 0 was minutely styled, very detailed, intricately involved, and very connecting.

-Now tell us what’s your thought on the Kyoto fight?
+Now tell us what’s your thoughts on the Kyoto fight.

 The impressive music compositions were fashioned so amusingly, that you will feel the melodies, touching your soul deeply.
 Hiroaki Tsutsumi, Yoshimasa Terui, and Alisa Okehazama are members of the team behind those catchy numbers in the movie.
 Those were just awesome.
 You will enjoy all the tunes at their very first beat.